AL-SUN/WelcomeHome/README.md

 2. Update the `config.py` file in the `backend/` folder to match your MySQL database settings (user, password, host and port).

----
+##

 4️⃣ **Import the Database Schema & Seed Data**

 1. Start your MySQL server.

-2. Import the SQL files to set up the database schema and populate it with sample data, using `projectTableDefs-v2.sql` and `examplesData.sql` in `backend` folder.
+2. Import the SQL files to set up the database schema and populate it with sample data, using `projectTableDefs-v2.sql` and `examplesData.sql` in `backend/` folder.
----
+##

 5️⃣ **Start the Development Servers**